white-lab/protocols/mass_spec/proteomics_workflow.md

 ## Mass Tag Labeling

 To label peptides with TMT mass tags, begin with ~150 μg peptides per sample.
 We use a TMT : peptide ratio of 1.5 : 1.
 TMT aliquots are prepared to label 2 sets of 6- or 10-plex samples.
-Overloading samples or leaving TMT to degrade at room temperature will impact labeling efficiency and quantification accuracy
+Overloading samples or leaving TMT to degrade at room temperature will impact labeling efficiency and quantification accuracy.
+Do not refreeze aliquots.

+### Equipment & Reagents

+* TMT
+    * Located in -80°C storage in bottom half of Thermo freezer.

+* 50 mM HEPES (pH 8.5) in HPLC grade water

+* 5% Hydroxylammine
+    * Located on Jacqueline's shelve in wet lab as 50%, dilute 10x in HPLC water

+* 25% Acetonitrile, 0.1% Acetic Acid

+* Anhydrous MeCN (freshest one)
+    * Located in flammables cabinet under wet lab hood.

+### Steps

 1. Spin down lyophilized samples.
 2. Resuspend dry aliquots in 35 μL 50mM HEPES in HPLC water.